stenhaug/dssg_stanford/weekly_material/week1/day_three.md

-## DAY THREE: Git, Tidying the Platelet Data Part II
+## DAY THREE:  Tidying the Platelet Data Part II

+**Admin**:

+ - Put in your Doordash lunch order by the end of the day (link in slack)
+ - John Chambers will be speaking on Friday: think about what questions you might want to ask
+ - Read the Data Privacy and Security document sent out via slack before tomorrow's session with Chiara

 ### Finish up the single directory data tidying task
 We are finishing tidying the individual datasets.